 • Suppliers of

-- As a distributor of Garmin, Navionics, C-Map and Timezero plotter cards and software for a variety of tender navigation systems.
+o A distributor of Garmin, Navionics, C-Map and Timezero plotter cards and software for a variety of tender navigation systems.

 3.1 Neither party shall transfer or assign its rights or obligations under The Agreement without the prior written consent of the other party.

-4.1 If Da Gama Maritime Limited considers it more efficient or convenient, Da Gama Maritime Limited may at its discretion and with the consent of the other party procure advice, assistance and services, which it renders under The Agreement, from other persons and may at its discretion delegate performance of one or more of its obligations under The Agreement.
+4.1 If we consider it more efficient or convenient, we may at our discretion and with the consent of the other party procure advice, assistance and services, which we render under The Agreement, from other persons and may at our discretion delegate performance or supply of one or more of our obligations under The Agreement.

-4.2 Da Gama Maritime Limited may, sub-contract all or part of the work entrusted by The Client, on terms that any such sub-contractor shall have the protection and benefit of all rights and conditions, and of all limitations and exclusions of liability, contained in these Terms and Conditions.
+4.2 We may, sub-contract all or part of the work entrusted by you, on terms that any such sub-contractor shall have the protection and benefit of all rights and conditions, and of all limitations and exclusions of liability, contained in these Terms and Conditions.

-5.1 Da Gama Maritime Limited will not divulge or allow to be divulged to any party or person (other than those who out of necessity to complete any instruction under The Agreement require to be informed of) any confidential information of or belonging to The Client.
+5.1 We will not divulge or allow to be divulged to any party or person (other than those who out of necessity to complete any instruction under The Agreement require to be informed of) any confidential information of or belonging to you.
 Confidential information includes, but is not limited to, information relating to any affairs of any client or customer, information related to products, services, processes, trade secrets, market opportunities, operations, documentation, techniques, procedures, designs, specifications, research, development, accounting, engineering, marketing, pricing, selling, and lists of employees and customers.

-5.2 The Client shall extend the same courtesy to Da Gama Maritime Limited as laid down in paragraph 5.1 of these Terms and Conditions and in accordance with General Data Protection Regulations (GDPR).
+5.2 You shall extend the same courtesy to us as laid down in paragraph 5.1 of these Terms and Conditions and in accordance with General Data Protection Regulations (GDPR).

-5.3 The Client undertakes to keep confidential any information disclosed to it by Da Gama Maritime Limited and not to disclose the same either complete or in part to any third party (including subsidiary companies, holding companies or associate companies) without Da Gama Maritime Limited prior written approval, such undertaking to continue notwithstanding the expiry or termination of The Agreement for so long as the information in question has not become part of the public knowledge or literature without default on the part of The Client, or, been disclosed to The Client by the third party (other than one disclosing on behalf of Da Gama Maritime Limited) whose possession of such information is lawful and who is under no secrecy obligation with respect to the same, or, for a period of 15 years from the date The Agreement terminates, whichever is the sooner.
+5.3 You undertake to keep confidential any information disclosed to you by us and not to disclose the same either complete or in part to any third party (including subsidiary companies, holding companies or associate companies) without our prior written approval, such undertaking to continue notwithstanding the expiry or termination of The Agreement for so long as the information in question has not become part of the public knowledge or literature without default on the part of you, or, been disclosed to you by the third party (other than one disclosing on behalf of us) whose possession of such information is lawful and who is under no secrecy obligation with respect to the same, or, for a period of 15 years from the date The Agreement terminates, whichever is the sooner.

 6. PRICES AND QUOTATION

-6.1 Any quotation is valid from the date of quotation for a period of 30 days unless otherwise agreed by Da Gama Maritime Limited.
-If after the quotation has been agreed our prices are increased then these prices may be carried forward to The Client following a period of 30 days’ notice.
-Unless otherwise indicated all prices are excluding VAT.
+6.1 Any quotation is valid from the date of quotation for a period of 30 days unless otherwise agreed by us.
+If after the quotation has been agreed our prices are increased, then these prices may be carried forward to you following a period of 30 days’ notice.
+Unless otherwise indicated all prices are excluding Value Added Tax (VAT).

-7.2 The Client shall pay to Da Gama Maritime Limited in consideration for services provided; such fees shall be confirmed in writing to The Client and may, at the discretion of Da Gama Maritime Limited, be invoiced for in staged payments.
+7.2 You shall pay to us in consideration for services provided; such fees shall be confirmed in writing to you and may, at the discretion of us, be invoiced for in staged payments.

-7.3 When giving an estimate or indication of price – in writing or orally – Da Gama Maritime Limited will exercise skill and judgement in doing so.
-Such estimates are subject to the accuracy of the information supplied by The Client and hence estimates may be amended.
+7.3 When giving an estimate or indication of price – in writing or orally – we will exercise skill and judgement in doing so.
+Such estimates are subject to the accuracy of the information supplied by you and hence estimates may be amended.

-7.4 On signing to the annual management, clients will be required to pay in advance for orders prior to goods being dispatched until a good credit rating has been achieved at which time clients will be provided with 30 day payment terms.
+7.4 On signing to the annual management, you will be required to pay in advance for orders prior to goods being dispatched until a good credit rating has been achieved at which time you will be provided with 30-day payment terms.

-7.5 Clients are responsible for payment of their own bank fees for invoices raised by Da Gama Maritime.
+7.5 You are responsible for payment of your own bank fees for invoices raised by us.

-7.6 Goods will remain the property of Da Gama Maritime until payment has been received in full.
+7.6 Goods will remain the property of us until payment has been received in full.

-7.7 The Client shall pay to Da Gama Maritime Limited for any services provided such fees as shall be confirmed under The Agreement.
-In addition to fees payable, Da Gama Maritime Limited shall be reimbursed by the client for all reasonable costs and expenses incurred whilst under the provision of the consultancy service provided.
-Such costs and expenses must be agreed by the client prior to the corresponding reimbursement.
+7.7 You shall pay us for any services provided such fees as shall be confirmed under The Agreement.
+In addition to fees payable, we shall be reimbursed by you for all reasonable costs and expenses incurred whilst under the provision of the consultancy service provided.
+Such costs and expenses must be agreed by you prior to the corresponding reimbursement.
 In case of any discrepancy about such costs and expenses, the parties will engage to reach an amicable agreement.

-7.8 Where payment is not received in accordance with para 7.4 30 day terms, Da Gama Maritime Limited reserves the right to withhold the dispatch of any further stores or services until outstanding invoices are cleared.
+7.8 Where payment is not received in accordance with para 7.4 30-day terms, we reserve the right to withhold the dispatch of any further stores or services until outstanding invoices are cleared.
 If funds remain outstanding at 60 days, any electronic subscription services whether paid for or not will be turned off until outstanding funds are received.

-7.9 We understand and will exercise our statutory right to claim interest and compensation for debt recovery costs under late payment legislation if we are not paid according to agreed credit terms stated at paragraph 7.4.
+7.9 We understand and will exercise our statutory right to claim interest and compensation for debt recovery costs under past due payment legislation if we are not paid according to agreed credit terms stated at paragraph 7.4.